gclef-cmu/15798-f25/activities/final.md

 Your paper must be 3-6 pages in length of scientific content, plus an unlimited number of pages for broader impact statement, acknowledgements, references, and supplementary material (an appendix).

+The **3 page minimum is just a guideline**.
+You are expected to include all sections all expected sections as appropriate for your paper (e.g., abstract, intro, related work, methods, experiments, discussion, conclusion, broader impacts, etc.).
+You can be penalized for an incomplete paper if your submission is 3 pages but missing vital sections.

 The technical writing in your final paper submission is expected to be polished to publication-worthy standards.
-Your final paper submission should read as a full paper w/ all expected sections (e.g., abstract, intro, related work, methods, experiments, discussion, conclusion, broader impacts, etc.).

 ### Template